 I lift my chin in approval, half smiling for his benefit.
 Lindell means well, but his words only add more tightness to my chest.

 Suddenly lacking an appetite, I allow Mace to finish off my piece of cake.
 With his face already covered in chocolate frosting, he thoroughly licks my plate clean.
-It almost brings a smile to my face.
+It almost brings a grin to my face.

 “Hey, buddy,” I whisper, easily grabbing his attention.
 “Can you do me a favor?”

 His little mop of brown hair bounces with the nod of his head.